01-edu/public/subjects/gossip-grid/README.md

 Create the function `grid` which displays all the `gossips`, provided in the data file below, as cards on a grid (in the same order).
 They must be `div` with the `gossip` class.

-The first `gossip` card must be a form with a `textarea` and a submit button that allows to add a new gossip to the list
+The first `gossip` card must be a form with a `textarea` and a submit button that allows to add a new gossip to the list with the text `Share gossip!`

 Create 3 `type="range"` inputs:

 - one with `id="width"` that control the width of cards *(from 200 to 800 pixels)*
 - one with `id="fontSize"` that control the font size *(from 20 to 40 pixels)*
 - one with `id="background"` that control the background lightness *(from 20% to 75%)*